Mel Bay

-Mel Bay (February 25, 1913 – May 14, 1997) was an American musician and publisher best known for his series of music education books.
-His Encyclopedia of Guitar Chords remains a bestseller.
+Melbourne Earl Bay (February 25, 1913 – May 14, 1997), known professionally as Mel Bay, was an American musician and publisher best known for his series of music education books.
+His Encyclopedia of Guitar Chords, first published in 1971, remains a bestseller.

 Biography

 Early life

-Melbourne E. Bay was born on February 25, 1913, in the little Ozark Mountain town of Bunker, Missouri.
+Melbourne Earl Bay was born on February 25, 1913, in the little Ozark Mountain town of Bunker, Missouri.
 He bought a Sears Roebuck guitar at the age of 13 and several months later played his first "gig".
 Bay did not have a guitar teacher, so Bay watched the few guitarists he knew and copied their fingering on the fretboard, teaching himself chords.
 Once he felt he knew the rudiments of the guitar, he started experimenting with other instruments, including the tenor banjo, mandolin, Hawaiian guitar, and ukulele.

 Bay played in front of an audience every chance he got, including a stint with a snake oil salesman in and around his hometown.
 The man hired Bay to play the banjo while sitting in the salesman's car.
 Once a crowd gathered to listen, Bay would stop playing, and the salesman would pitch his cure-all.

 St. Louis and Kirkwood

 Bay knew that to make it as a professional musician he would have to be in a large city.
 He therefore moved to St. Louis in 1933, and later to suburban Kirkwood, Missouri, to find his audience.
 He played with numerous local and traveling bands.
 In addition, he landed staff guitar jobs on several radio stations.
 He led the Mel Bay Trio and played for twenty-five years.

-While Bay was pursuing his playing career, he continued to teach as many as one hundred students a week.
+While Bay was pursuing his playing career, he continued to teach as many as 100 students a week.
 He decided to begin writing instructional material due to the difficulty encountered by guitarists in playing chord forms in rhythm sections, and the poor note reading ability prevalent among guitarists at that time.
 These books became the basis of the Mel Bay instructional method and the Mel Bay publication house.